 A dog ear yeast infection is a truly uncomfortable experience for your dog.
 Dogs with heavy floppy ears, dogs with lots of hair inside their ears, and dogs with allergies are most at risk for developing these infections.

 Breeds that commonly have problems with recurrent infections include Labrador Retrievers, Golden Retrievers, Basset Hounds, and Cocker Spaniels.
 These breeds all have heavy floppy ears.

-Poodles (all sizes), Bichon Frises and Shi Tzus are examples of breeds with excess hair inside of their ears, that can often lead to a canine ear infection.
+Poodles (all sizes), Bichon Frises and Shi Tzus are examples of breeds with excess hair inside of their ears, that can often be associated with a canine ear infection.